What would you say is the number one factor in stopping teachers improve their professional development?

 - Student needs

-This will all be impossible to achieve, if we do not address the CPD Achilles heel.
+This will all be impossible to achieve if we do not address the CPD Achilles heel.
 If you are a school CPD leader, what time are you dedicating to whole-school CPD?
 How often do you use government diktat in all staff CPD and how much do you filter/steer clear from INSET days?
 Do you allow staff to focus on what matters?

+Now could be time to address this one weakness of school improvement.
 Don’t let CPD become your Achilles heel …